Willpower is Overrated

 Does my inner guide have my best interests at heart? …or is he just traumatized by past crises?

-Can Your Daughter Run for President?
+Could Your Daughter Run for President?

 Until you solve it, every challenge looks like a locked door with no handle.
 Your bad day can be a good story that helps someone else.
 We don’t give ourselves enough credit for our hard-earned experience.
 We certainly don’t recognize it as Wisdom.